Methods for Creation and Linear Elastic Response Analysis of Packings of Semi-flexible Soft Polymer Chains: Introduction

 The importance of polymer studies ranges from the biology of complex biomolecules such as proteins and chains of DNA~\cite{watson_molecular_1953, boyer_overview_2011, numata_how_2020} to the polyethylene that is omnipresent in our daily lives~\cite{royer_production_2018, ghatge_biodegradation_2020}.
 Packings of chains and polymers have been explored in experimental systems as well as in simulations~\cite{zou_packing_2009, barrat_molecular_2010,karayiannis_spontaneous_2012, hoy_jamming_2017, gartner_modeling_2019, mavrantzas_using_2021}.

-Here a novel method is proposed that can be more easily implemented and adapted to arbitrary cluster types and constraints.
+Here a novel method is proposed that can be implemented and adapted to arbitrary cluster types and constraints.
 While real polymers are comprised of components joined by various types of interparticle forces, the work in this manuscript is done for the limiting case where the interparticle linkages are much stronger than the interaction potential between unlinked particles.
-The methods in this manuscript are focused specifically on soft chains of spheres which interact via a one-sided harmonic potential.
-However, the methods can be easily generalized to include more sophisticated interactions.
+The methods in this manuscript are focused specifically on soft chains of spheres and molecules which interact via a one-sided contact potential.
+However, the methods can be generalized to include more sophisticated interactions.
 Beyond the simple simulations of clusters of rigid molecules and flexible polymeric chains, one can also simulate clumping, aggregation, and the cementing of particles.

 In this manuscript, I demonstrate how to create overjammed and critically jammed packings of arbitrarily defined semi-rigid clusters of spheres.
-It is further explained how these can be prepared and shear stabilized as well as describe how to find features of the packing, such as the normal modes, rattling clusters, classification in the jamming hierarchy, and elastic moduli.
+It is further explained how these can be prepared and shear stabilized.
+I also describe how to find features of the packing such as the normal modes, rattling clusters, classification in the jamming hierarchy, and elastic moduli.
 This simple extension to the already successful soft sphere packing model opens the door for many avenues of exploration in the physical properties of glassy systems.